-Earlier this year our parish joined a nationwide effort to increase outreach and support for pregnant and parenting mothers entitled, "Walking with Moms in Need."
-One of the first steps in this process was for our parish to take an inventory of pregnancy resources currently available in our local area in order to help us identify gaps and better serve mothers in need in our community.
+In March, our parish joined a nationwide effort to increase outreach and support for pregnant and parenting mothers entitled, "Walking with Moms in Need: A Year of Service."
+One of the first steps in this Year of Service was for our parish to take an inventory of pregnancy resources currently available in our local area in order to help us identify gaps and better serve mothers in need in our community.